aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/reference.rst

 ::

+    --android

+        Create an empty file named `MODULE_LICENSE_XXX` where `XXX` is the license key and create a NOTICE file which these two files follow the design from Android Open Source Project.

+        The input **must** have the license key information as this is needed to create the empty MODULE_LICENSE_XXX

+    $ about gen --android LOCATION OUTPUT

     --fetch-license

-        Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side with the generated .ABOUT file using data fetched from a DejaCode License Library.
+        Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side with the generated .ABOUT file using data fetched from the DejaCode License Library.

         This option requires 2 parameters:
-            api_url - URL to the DJE License Library api_key - Hash key to authenticate yourself in the API.
+            api_url - URL to the DJE License Library. api_key - Hash key to authenticate yourself in the API.

         In addition, the input needs to have the 'license_expression' field.
-        (Please contact nexB to get the api_* value to use for this feature)
+        (Please contact nexB to get the api_* value for this feature)

     $ about gen --fetch-license 'api_url' 'api_key' LOCATION OUTPUT

-    --license-notice-text-location
+    --reference

-        Copy the license files and notice files to the generated location based on the 'license_file' and 'notice_file' value in the input from the directory
+        Copy the reference files such as 'license_files' and 'notice_files' to the generated location from the specified directory.

         For instance,
-        the directory, /home/licenses_notices/, contains all the licenses and notices that you want:
+        the specified directory, /home/licenses_notices/, contains all the licenses and notices:
-        /home/license/apache2.LICENSE
-        /home/license/jquery.js.NOTICE
+        /home/licenses_notices/apache2.LICENSE
+        /home/licenses_notices/jquery.js.NOTICE

     $ about gen --license-notice-text-location /home/licenses_notices/ LOCATION OUTPUT

-    --mapping

-        See mapping.config for details

-    --mapping-file

-        Same behavior as `--mapping` but with custom mapping file

-    $ about attrib --mapping-file CUSTOM_MAPPING_FILE_PATH LOCATION OUTPUT

     --verbose